benoitc/dnssd_erlang/README.md

  * `Host` is the hostname of the machine running the service.
 Pass an empty string or binary for the local machine.
  * `Domain` is the domain to register the service within.
 Pass an empty string or binary for all domains.

+#### Local Registrations

+If `localhost` is passed as Host to dnssd:register/6 the service will be registered only in the local domain (regardless of the Domain argument) and only on the local machine.

 ### Enumerating Domains

 ``` erlang